 Technical hurdles have long plagued the transition between Apple and Google systems because of differing encryption standards and cloud storage formats.
+The WhatsApp update moved into public view on March 26, 2026, giving users a clearer timestamp for the migration change.
 WhatsApp messages remain end-to-end encrypted, which means the platform cannot simply move data on its own servers without the user's private keys.
 Local transfers solve this by moving the encrypted database directly between devices over a secure local Wi-Fi connection.
 The shift addresses one of the most persistent complaints from the 2 billion active users who frequent the platform.
 Migration reliability has historically hovered below 85% for users with chat backups exceeding 10 gigabytes.

 WhatsApp Migration Protocols Target Platform Friction